moggieuk/Happy-Hare/README.md

 ```
 MMU_RECOVER - attempt to automatically recover the filament state.
 The tool or gate selection will not be changed.
-MMU_RECOVER TOOL=0 - tell ERCF that T0 is selected but automatically look at filament location
+MMU_RECOVER TOOL=0 - tell MMU that T0 is selected but automatically look at filament location
 MMU_RECOVER TOOL=5 LOADED=1 - tell Happy Hare that T5 is loaded and ready to print
 MMU_RECOVER TOOL=1 GATE=2 LOADED=0 - tell Happy Hare that T1 is being serviced by gate #2 and the filament is Unloaded
 ```